 Launch the Terminal app with administrative privileges and run the following commands one by one.

 DISM /Online /Cleanup-Image /ScanHealth

 DISM /Online /Cleanup-Image /RestoreHealth

-4. Uninstall Third-Party Antivirus Program
+5. Uninstall Any Third-Party Antivirus Program

-Step 2: Under Services, mark the Hide all Microsoft services box.
-Then click Disable all button.
+Step 2: Under Services, tick the ‘Hide all Microsoft services’ checkbox.
+Then, click the Disable all button.

 Step 3: Next, switch to the Startup tab and click on Open Task Manager.

 Step 4: Select a third-party app or program and click the Disable option at the top.
 Repeat this step to disable all third-party apps and programs.

 Restart your PC to enter a clean boot state and try to open Windows Security again.
 If this solves your problem, look through any recently installed apps and programs and remove them.